 In this system, pallets are stored in racks two-deep, rather than only one deep.
 This means four pallets can be stored between a pair of aisles, instead of two.
 This means you use the space you have much more effectively, compared to conventional racking.
 However, special trucks with telescoping forks capable of reaching the rear pallet must be used, and you should have at least two pallets per SKU - otherwise you face the problem of shuffling goods around when retrieving the rear pallet.

-Narrow-aisle storagenarrowaisle
+Narrow-aisle storage

 With this system, aisle widths are reduced significantly, often to 1.5 - 1.8 metres, so that the available floor space can be used for more racking.
 Like double-deep, this system also requires special equipment in the form of very narrow aisle (VNA) trucks, like our TERGO URS truck.